 Even in what it claims is an effort to bring peace to the conflict in Ukraine, the U.S. uses sanctions against Russia, and admits that in so doing it also seeks to damage Cuba, Venezuela, and Nicaragua in the process.
 As a Biden Administration official said, “sanctions against Russia are so robust that they will impact those countries that have a relationship with Russia.
 That is by design.”
 He added that these nations will “feel the squeeze.”

 Human rights cannot exist in a vacuum.
 They must be an integral part of society.
 A country like the United States, founded as a settler-colonial state, has a domestic and international history of conquest and aggression.
 Therefore any claims of adherence to human rights norms are inevitably performative.

 The United States is not a signatory of the Treaty of Rome, which brought the International Criminal Court (ICC) into being.
-Not only is the U.S. not a member state, but in 2002 Congress passed the American Service Members Protection Act, popularly known as the Hague Invasion Act.
-It gives the U.S. the right to extract any American held at the court in the Hague.
+Not only is the U.S. not a member state; in 2002 Congress passed the American Service Members Protection Act, popularly known as the Hague Invasion Act, that gives the U.S. the right to extract any American held at the court in the Hague.
 The removal part isn’t even necessary because the act prohibits the extradition of Americans to the ICC.

 We see that human rights must be foundational to nations.
 When they are not, wholesale societal change is required, of the kind seen in the liberation movement of the 1960s.
 What is often called the Civil Rights Movement was in fact a human rights movement.
 That is our charge, to make human rights foundational, to put them in the forefront, and not leave them to be cynically twisted for ignoble purposes.
 Human rights cannot fall victim to the whims of the powerful, who make a mockery of a very high ideal.